Menstrual Cycle Balance by Good Health

 The health of the thyroid also affects reproductive function and metabolism.
 Nutrients that support liver and thyroid health include choline, copper, iodine, selenium, zinc, and vitamins B1, B3, B6, A, D3, and folate.
 Iodine is especially important to support the health of all reproductive tissue, and true vitamin A (retinol) is essential to support reproductive function.

 Our modern lifestyle, with our high ultra-processed food diets, high stress, lack of sunlight, and exposure to pollution, chemicals, and artificial light, especially at night, could be to blame for our high rates of reproductive issues.
 Blue light exposure, chemical and air pollution, alcohol consumption, central adiposity, obesity, inflammation, consumption of refined sugar and seed/vegetable oils, medications, nutrient deficiencies, etc., have all been shown in research to cause or exacerbate serious metabolic dysfunction and negatively impact liver health (and other organs) with downstream effects on reproduction and hormonal balance.
-Hormonal balance means that the ratios of hormones to other hormones are correct so that the reproductive system, the menstrual cycle, and the whole body, can function as it should.
+Hormonal balance means that the ratios of hormones to other hormones are correct so that the reproductive system, the menstrual cycle, and the whole body can function as they should.

 What You Can Do to Support a Balanced Menstrual Cycle

 Addressing diet and lifestyle factors is essential if we want to support our reproductive function and menstrual cycle.
 Switching to a whole food diet, rich in nutrient-dense animal foods and traditionally prepared, seasonal plant foods, will mean your body has the best chance to obtain all the nutrients it needs to function and regenerate.
-Appropriate exercise has been shown in innumerable studies to support, not only our reproductive and menstrual health, but our whole body.
+Appropriate exercise has been shown in innumerable studies to support not only our reproductive and menstrual health but our whole body.
 Appropriate exposure to sunlight, safely, throughout the day is essential for hormone regulation, and meditative and inner bonding practices, along with connection to the earth and other humans, have been shown to support our response to stress.
-For more on what you can do to support your hormones, see: Ancestral Wisdom for Female Hormonal Health, Part 1 and Part 2.
+For more on what you can do to support your hormones, see Ancestral Wisdom for Female Hormonal Health, Part 1 and Part 2.

 In terms of supplements, herbs have a long history of use in traditional practice and can be a wonderful support for female hormones.